 Change Addresses and Privacy

-By design, every Bitcoin transaction remains permanently viewable in a global public ledger called the "block chain".
+By design, every Bitcoin transaction remains permanently viewable in a global public log called the “block chain.”
 Privacy depends on the strict separation between addresses and personal identities, a model referred to as pseudonymity.

 Any observer capable of linking Bitcoin addresses to personal identities can begin to draw conclusions about money transfers between people.
 Users make this job more difficult by sending change to newly-created addresses.